spookyQubit/refreshExtractiveNeuralSummarizer/README.md

 Env: pytorch_p36 (source activate pytorch_p36)
 ```

-The nature of the sentence extraction task involves higly skewed class statistics since the number of positive lables indicating summary-worthy sentences is far less than non summary-worthy sentences.
-In order to tackle this imbalance, one can set the class_weights parameter in config.py to be different than [1, 1].
+The cross_entropy loss class_weights in the original implementation were implicitly set to [1, 1].
+However, the nature of the sentence extraction task involves highly skewed class statistics because the number of positive lables are rare, indicating summary-worthy sentences are far less frequent than non summary-worthy sentences.
+To account for this class imbalance, I changed the weight parameter in F.cross_entropy (set in class_weights parameter in config.py) to be different than [1, 1].

 ### TODO
 - [ ] Test data